Corvux89/corvux.me/templates/combat_planner/markdown/howto.md

 `Overlay` - Includes all information pertaining to the overlay

-## Exporting/Importing
+## Exporting/Importing/Saving
 Because this planner relies on local storage it is recommended to export/import when you can.
 If reviewing someone elses plan however, we would recommend either exporting your current plan or opening in incognito mode.

 Exporting will add a url to your clipboard encoding all the information for the `Monster Inventory` and `Map planner` (`General Settings` do not get exported).
 Then going to that link again will load up all the information stored in the url

+You can additionally locally save up to 10 plans (monsters and map settings) to reload for later use